soo-oh/scraping-lecture/readme.md

 Then, we need to pull the newest changes from the `scraping-lecture` repo.
 Go to the GitHub page for your forked repo (it'll be at https://github.com/username/scraping-lecture, with _username_ replaced with your username).

-Click on the dropdown button that says "Fetch upstream"
+Click on the dropdown button that says "Fetch upstream".
+Hopefully you can just merge things automatically, then pull from your repo.

-[Screenshot TK]

-Then you'll pull from your repo.

 ```sh
 % cd coding/scraping-lecture
 % git pull origin main
 ```

-Did you get the following merge error?

-[Screenshot TK]

-Here's how to fix it.
-When you're at the above screen, hit the following keys in succession (not simultaneously):
-- `ESC`
-- `:` (that's a colon; you'll have to also use the SHIFT key)
-- `w`
-- `q`
-- `ENTER`
+If you have conflicts in the repo, then I'll help you.

+### Before starting Jupyter Lab

 You'll see that last week's lecture is now in a folder called `pt1`.
 This week's lecture is in a folder called `pt2`.